omersha/omersha.github.io/_posts/2016-11-15-the-roots-of-no-evil.md

 <div><p>
 But things are not all bad.
 Root-finding is efficiently solvable for univariate functions, and this is the main theme of this post.
-While the first algorithms I'll introduce will employ root-finding for optimization via Fermat's theorem, it shall quickly become clear that the ideas involved (i.e. bracketing) can be leveraged to design direct optimization algorithms that works for non-smooth and non-convex objective functions (though the objectives can't, of course, behave arbitrarily badly, hence the "no evil" in the title).
+While the first algorithms to be introduced below will employ root-finding for optimization via Fermat's theorem, it shall quickly become clear that the ideas involved (i.e. bracketing) can be leveraged to design direct optimization algorithms that work for non-smooth and non-convex objective functions (though the objectives can't, of course, behave arbitrarily badly, hence the "no evil" in the title).
 </p></div>